archinarula/Group-5-Project/README.md

 **Assumptions:** For our modelling purpose we are taking into consideration following assumptions:
 •	There are no extreme deviations in daily average weather parameters
 •	Covid testing was available with similar opportunities to the residents of both cities
-•	All or none Covid19 precautions were followed by residents of both the cities
+•	All or none Covid19 precautions were followed by residents of both of the cities